Tenant Eviction Solicitors

 Secure possession order

-Once granted, we apply for a Warrant of Possession or High Court enforcement to move forward with eviction if necessary.
+Once granted, we apply for a warrant of possession or transfer to the High Court for enforcement to move forward with eviction if necessary.

 • 8